 CPC releases key publication on its mission, contributions

+The Publicity Department of the Communist Party of China (CPC) Central Committee releases a document titled "The CPC: Its Mission and Contributions" at a press conference in Beijing, capital of China, Aug.
+26, 2021.
+(Xinhua/Jin Liangkuai)

-BEIJING, Aug.
-26 (Xinhua) -- The Publicity Department of the Communist Party of China (CPC) Central Committee on Thursday released a key publication on the Party's mission and contributions.
+The Publicity Department of the Communist Party of China (CPC) Central Committee on August 26 released a publication on the Party's mission and contributions.

-The document, titled "The CPC: Its Mission and Contributions," stressed that over the past hundred years, all the struggles, sacrifices and efforts made by the CPC and by the Chinese people under its leadership have been directed to one goal -- the rejuvenation of the Chinese nation.
+The publication, titled "The CPC: Its Mission and Contributions", was compiled under the guidance of the principles of the speech made by general secretary Xi Jinping of the CPC Central Committee at the ceremony marking the centenary of the CPC held on July 1, 2021, said Wang Xiaohui, executive deputy director of the Publicity Department of the CPC Central Committee, at a press conference.

-It also pointed out that the CPC is dedicated to the people and forever puts their interests first.
-It said the CPC follows the underlying trends of social development and respects the people's principal role in making history.
+It thoroughly introduces the 100-year history of the CPC, and expounds on the Party's governance philosophies, practice, and achievements, Wang added.

 Photos